IlanOu/kelna/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To be able to play " ", you must stick to it as follows :
+To be able to play Kelna, you must stick to it as follows :

 ### Prerequisites